You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 response occurs, Inertia's server-side framework adapters will automatically reflash this data.

 When making Inertia requests, the partial reload option allows you to request a subset of the props (data) from the server on subsequent visits to the same page component.
 This can be a helpful performance optimization if it's acceptable that some page data becomes stale.
+See the partial reloads documentation for details.

 When a partial reload request is made, Inertia includes two additional headers with the request: X-Inertia-Partial-Data